 Marketing & Publicity

 Love to spread the word?
 Then help us promote all of our incredible productions, big and small, as well as our educational and special programs.
-We need volunteers to write press releases, contact the media, hang up posters, and even post event info on various community and school list serves.
-Some events are ticketed and some are free – but every one of them needs your help to make sure the community knows what’s happening and when, along with what they might be missing if they don’t attend.
+We need volunteers to take photos and videos, prepare promotional materials, deliver flyers, hang up posters, call potential program advertisers, and even post event info on various community and school listservs.
+Some events are ticketed and some are free — but every one of them needs your help to make sure the community knows what’s happening and when, along with what they might be missing if they don’t attend.

 Are you good with green, or love to network?
 Ticket sales alone don’t cover our costs, so Washington Revels relies on the support of companies, foundations, and individuals like you.
 Whether it’s researching grant opportunities, writing a sponsorship pitch, soliciting auction donations, or thanking donors, all of it helps to grow the Revels circle ever wider.
 Every dollar you raise for Washington Revels goes directly into putting on the events, programs and educational services that that you love and that make us such a unique performing arts community for participants in the DC/MD/VA area.